jbampton/Team/README.md

 - [Robert Scott](https://www.linkedin.com/in/robert-scott-26bb128) - Energy Beast

+Independent consulting in energy research and analysis, developing business process and workflow solutions with implementation through computer application development and programming.
+Projects include technical programming for energy efficiency-related applications and data management systems.

+Principal developer of HWSim, a water heating distribution system energy simulation application, under subcontract to Lawrence Berkeley National Laboratory.

+Project Lead and Principal Investigator – Codes and Standards Enhancement Initiative: Strengthening Title 24 Code Enforcement for Residential and Nonresidential New Construction.
+This CASE Project resulted in a ‘Performance Intervention Strategy’ to assist local jurisdictions in enforcing Title 24 Energy Standards.
+The study based on a survey of California building departments Under subcontract to Pacific Gas & Electric Company.
+December 2004.

 ###NOC Manager and Senior Network Engineer :man:

 - [Nicholas Meredith](https://twitter.com/MrNickMeredith) - The EtherNic Beast